jax-ml/jax/docs/501/export.md

 (`len(platforms) > 1`), followed by the token arguments corresponding
 to the ordered effects, followed by the kept array arguments (corresponding to `module_kept_var_idx` and `in_avals`).
-The platform index is a i32 or i64 scalar encoding the index of the current compilation platform into the `platforms` sequence.
+The platform index is an i32 or i64 scalar encoding the index of the current compilation platform into the `platforms` sequence.

 Inner functions use a different calling convention: an optional